NexTre-dev/retro-gadgets-docs/en/docs/modules/input/LedButton.md

 ### InputSource - `InputSource`

+## Event - `LedButtonEvent`
+The event emitted as part of the [CPU](../misc/CPU.md) event system.

+Sent when the button is pressed or released.

+### ButtonDown - `boolean`
+True if this event is for a button beginning to be held.
+### ButtonUp - `boolean`
+True if this event is for when a button stops being held.

 ## Hardware
 These properties can be set with the multitool inspector, but cannot be set in software.